Breast Cancer

 These drugs lower estrogen levels

 Aromatase is an essential enzyme for the conversion of androgens, C19 steroids, into estrogens.
 These inhibitors are used only in postmenopausal women by blocking the enzyme aromatase, which converts androgens to estrogens at extra-ovarian sites.
-After menopause, while estrogen production is markedly diminished, other organ systems like the adrenals, pancreas, and adipose tissue still can produce estrogen.
+After menopause, while estrogen production is markedly diminished, other organ systems like the adrenals, pancreas, and adipose tissue can still produce estrogen.
 So, to diminish this production, these drugs block conversion to estrogen.

 Side effects: